melvinlee/superapp/README.md

-# superapp
+## 1. Automated deployment

 This project demostrate how to deploy .NET Core Web API using a docker container.

 Prerequisites

-- Install .NET Core [3.1](https://dot.net/core) or later.
+- Install .NET Core [6.0](https://dot.net/core) or later.
 - Install [Docker](https://docs.docker.com/engine/install/)

-## Deploy.ps1
+## How to Deploy

-You can run test, built an image or deloy image using the powershell `Deploy.ps1`
+You can run test, built an image or deloy image using the powershell script `Deploy.ps1`

 ```sh
 Please select an option: